gz/fly-oidc-discharge/README.md

              FLY_API_TOKEN: ${{ steps.fly.outputs.token }}
    ```

    The refs above are mutable for readability.
+It's best practice to pin
-Pin every action to a full commit
+   every action to a commit SHA.
-   SHA in a job that holds deployment authority.

 ## Admission Policy

 A credential is one Fly token, identified by the shared secret its caveat was sealed with.
-The shared secrets are attached to the rules defined in the policy file that need to match in the JWT.
+The shared secrets are attached to the rules defined in the policy file that need to match in the JWT
+that is supplied by the github actions job.
-Two credentials sharing a secret is rejected at startup, because a ticket could not select between them.
+Two credentials sharing a secret will be rejected at startup but you can define multiple rules
+per secret/credential.

 ```yaml
 default_discharge_ttl: 15m